I am an Assistant Professor of Economics at the University of Notre Dame.

-I am a Senior Economist at the Federal Reserve Board of Governors.
-I work in the Trade and Financial Studies section of the Division of International Finance.
-I also teach at Johns Hopkins University.
+Before joining Notre Dame, I was a Senior Economist at the Federal Reserve Board of Governors in the Trade and Financial Studies section of the Division of International Finance.
+I also taught at Johns Hopkins University.

 I was born and grew up in Togo, with roots in Ghana on my mother's side.
 My wife, Dr. Chelda Smith Kondo, was born in Haiti.
 We met in Minnesota and are the joyful parents of our son, Elijah, and one daughter, Isabelle Sénam.